 Section 11.
 The Parties acknowledge that an Agency, at its own discretion, may offer a last chance agreement to an employee.
 Last chance agreements will be signed by the employee and the Union unless the employee affirms in writing that the Union not be a Party to the agreement.
 Such agreement, if offered, shall include the conditions, consequences of failure and term of agreement.
-This Section does not apply to the proposed in Agreement.
+This Section does not apply to temporary employees.